HelloZeroOne/HelloC/README.md

 # HelloC
-Hello, I'm C from the  outer space.
+Hello, I'm C from the  outer space!